My Mission Statement

 Mining companies often fail to get the permission of indigenous communities who have lived on and protected the land for many generations.
 This has caused the displacement of entire villages as lands are taken over for mining, often destroying sacred lands and plant medicines.
 Communities have been forced to leave their homes as fishing or hunting is no longer possible.

-Here at Shakti Ellenwood Precious Jewellery we believe in the respect and fair treatment of all people, regardless of who they are, where they come from and what age they are.
-We value all wildlife and care about the treatment of our planet earth.
+Here at Shakti Ellenwood Precious Jewellery I believe in the respect and fair treatment of all people, regardless of who they are, where they come from and what age they are.
+I value all wildlife and care about the treatment of our planet earth.

-We also love fine jewellery and want our clients to have access to the most ethical products on earth.
+I also love fine jewellery and want my clients to have access to the most ethical products on earth.

 NB: This information is reviewed and updated every six months.

-If you would like to purchase an ethical engagement or wedding ring please click here to see our unique collection of ethical rings, available to you, or get in touch and have Shakti make you the bespoke ring of your dreams: firstname.lastname@example.org or call 01364 653000
+If you would like to purchase an ethical engagement or wedding ring please click here to see my unique collection of ethical rings, available to you, or get in touch and I will make you the bespoke ring of your dreams: email@example.com or call 01364 653000

 If you would like to know more please read this important report on The Hidden Cost of Jewellery by Human Rights Watch: